lanterndata/docs-archive/docs/02-get-started/02-install-from-binaries.md

 Use our releases from GitHub

-You can get available versions on [releases](https://github.com/lanterndata/lanterndb/releases) page
+You can get available versions on [releases](https://github.com/lanterndata/lantern/releases) page

 # Prerequisites

-Packages required by LanternDB
+Packages required by Lantern

 Always required: